 To fulfill the college fair/college visit requirement, Crosby Scholars must speak with four college admission reps about their respective schools.
 Students typically fulfill this requirement by attending the college fair held in Winston-Salem in the fall and submitting a college fair form during their sophomore, junior, or senior year; however, juniors and seniors may fulfill this requirement by visiting four college campuses.
 Details are posted below and are outlined in the Crosby Scholars Student Portal.
-This requirement must be completed by early October of your senior year.
+This requirement must be completed by September 30 of your senior year.

 Click here to view and print the college visit form for juniors and seniors.

 Click here to view the list of colleges participating.